across the world

 Why Should Lawyers Adopt Technology for Their Legal Practice?

-The legal sector has changed significantly in the last few decades.
+The legal practice has changed significantly in the last few decades.
 It has now become a global enterprise market which is projected to reach the worth of $1,011 billion by 2021.

 But how did this happen?

 The answer is technological disruption.
 Before we go any deeper into legal tech, let’s read some experts’ opinions on the importance of technology in legal practice.
 Read through this blog.

 We have compiled a round-up post of law firm owners’ sharing their views on what things motivate them to adopt technology in their practices and its impact on their legal profession.